Bedxxe/clavibacter/episodes/3-Taxonomic-exploration-R.md

 ## Correction of kraken2 report output

 In the last chapter, we processed all the data from _Capsicum_.
-I processed all the _Lycopersicum_ libraries as well in order to have two sets of data from two different host-plants to compare.
+I processed all the _Tuberosum_ libraries as well in order to have two sets of data from two different host-plants to compare.
 First, I want to repeat that we are interested in the different populations of _Clavibacter_ species that are present in the holobiont (plant).
 If we take a look in how `kraken2` assignated the names of the